-What is Cambridge English: Preliminary for Schools?
+What is Cambridge English: Preliminary?

-Cambridge English: Preliminary for Schools is at Level B1 of the Common European Framework of Reference for Languages (CEFR).
-The test includes exactly the same tasks and question types as Cambridge English: Preliminary.
+Cambridge English: Preliminary is at Level B1 of the Common European Framework of Reference for Languages (CEFR).
+The test includes exactly the same tasks and question types as Cambridge English: Preliminary for Schools.
 For both tests, candidates need to use English in everyday situations.
-The only difference is that Cambridge English: Preliminary for Schools uses topics that are of interest to candidates who are at school.
-You can take Cambridge English: Preliminary for Schools as a paper-based or computer-based test.
+The only difference is that Cambridge English: Preliminary uses topics and content that is more likely to be of interest to candidates who have left school and may be working.
+You can take Cambridge English: Preliminary as a paper-based or computer-based test.